Tackley: 20th century

 Tackley Football Club was founded in 1907.
 It plays in Witney and District Football Association Division Two.
 Tackley also has a Cricket Club.
 The village, and especially the Nethercott neighbourhood, has expanded considerably since the railway station opened in 1931.
 It has evolved from a primarily agricultural community into one with a significant commuter population.
 In the south of the parish on Whitehill overlooking the River Cherwell is a satellite ground station that the Marconi Company built for Mercury Communications in 1986.
 Mercury was absorbed by its parent company Cable & Wireless in 1997, which continues to operate the station.
 Tackley's last shops closed in 2001, so in 2004 the community opened a shop and post office, which share premises with the village hall and are partly staffed by volunteers.

 Air crash

 On Thursday 13 July 2006 a Royal Air Force Harrier GR9 aircraft flying from RAF Cottesmore to RAF Fairford crashed about 1.2 mi west of Tackley, near Sturdy's Castle public house.
-It would appear that the pilot having had a problem, and seeing Woodstock ahead, managed to turn around and eject at a very low height.
+It would appear that the pilot having had a problem, and seeing Woodstock ahead, managed to turn around and eject at a low height.
 The pilot ejected and survived uninjured.
 An off-duty policeman who was driving close to the scene of the crash suffered shock when his car was hit by debris.
 The Oxford — Banbury A4260 road was closed for several days as the crash was investigated and a team from MOD St Athan removed the wreckage.